“Your brain works just like a computer, so make sure you’re the only one programming it.”

 And then she would run away from that idea in panic.

 Since this familial unconscious reaction of hers couldn’t be realized directly, it was manifested indirectly.
-That’s how the unconscious content usually comes to consciousness in order to bypass our control.
+That’s how the unconscious content usually comes to consciousness to bypass our control.

 In her case, she had frequent dreams about painters, about herself painting (mostly secretly in the attic so that no one would see her as if she were doing something bad), and about her parents chasing her with a paintbrush and paint in order to repaint her all over.

 These dreams were accompanied by strong emotions that ranged from happiness and enjoyment to feelings of guilt and fear that someone would discover her.
-She also had panicking fear that a drop of paint might accidentally fall on her white doctor’s uniform because, in her dream, she thought the paint couldn’t be washed off.
+Panic seized her at the thought of a paint drop staining her white doctor’s uniform; in her dream, the stain was unwashable.

 In addition to dreams, she had frequent headaches and felt apathy, she would withdraw socially, which all led to depression and her seeking psychotherapy.

-It tells us that she has two conflicting aspirations that are fighting within her.
+Mrs. D. had two conflicting aspirations that were fighting within her.

 One in the form of an innate gift for painting, and the other in the form of acquired negative value judgments of artwork.
 On an unconscious level, those two aspects lead to an internal war that manifests as nightmares, lethargy, chronic fatigue, frequent body aches, social withdrawal, and depression.